april-r-valdez/-recipe-app/research/firebase_security_rules/firebase_security_rules.md

 ```

 - Pantry collection
   - Only allow read and write to the owner of the document.
-The different between this rule and the previous one is that we compare the request user id with the document field `userID` instead of comparing with the document id itself.
+The requested user id must match the `userID` field in Pantry document
 ```
   /* Pantry collection */
   match /Pantry/{document=**} {